2014 D.C. United season: May

-Poor marking on defense and an anemic offense allowed the struggling Portland Timbers to sneak away with a 3-2 victory in the dying seconds of the match.
+Poor marking on defense and an anemic offense allowed the struggling Portland Timbers to sneak away with a 3–2 victory in the dying seconds of the match.
 It was a familiar tune that would repeat itself over the next few games as D.C.
-United barely held on to a 1-0 victory in Philadelphia, and managed to salvage a 1-1 draw against the cellar-dwelling Montreal Impact thanks to DC forward Eddie Johnson scoring his first goal on the season.
-The team did much better in their following match against Houston, getting a 2-0 victory at home.
-Then they fell apart in the second half of a match against the Revolution in Foxboro, losing both the game 2-1 and Johnson to a red card suspension.
+United barely held on to a 1–0 victory in Philadelphia, and managed to salvage a 1–1 draw against the cellar-dwelling Montreal Impact thanks to DC forward Eddie Johnson scoring his first goal on the season.
+The team did much better in their following match against Houston, getting a 2–0 victory at home.
+Then they fell apart in the second half of a match against the Revolution in Foxboro, losing both the game 2–1 and Johnson to a red card suspension.

-Back home against Sporting KC, the team held on to an Espindola goal to win the match 1-0, but starting defender Jeff Parke left the game due to a foot injury.
+Back home against Sporting KC, the team held on to an Espindola goal to win the match 1–0, but starting defender Jeff Parke left the game due to a foot injury.
 He would be replaced by rookie defender Steve Birnbaum.

 June

 After a friendly between Spain and El Salvador, D.C.
 United played the second half of a doubleheader of soccer action in FedExField in Landover, against the Columbus Crew.
-The game ended in a 0-0 draw, with Espindola chipping a penalty kick right into the opposing goalkeeper's hands in the final minutes of play.
-A few days later, the team travelled to Montreal and beat the Impact 4-2, with Luis Silva earning his first-ever hat trick for the team.
-Unfortunately, Espindola suffered an MCL sprain during this match, and would be sidelined for at least 8 weeks.
+The game ended in a 0–0 draw, with Espindola chipping a penalty kick right into the opposing goalkeeper's hands in the final minutes of play.
+A few days later, the team travelled to Montreal and beat the Impact 4–2, with Luis Silva earning his first-ever hat trick for the team.
+Espindola suffered an MCL sprain during this match, and would be sidelined for at least 8 weeks.

 Following this game, the entire league took two weeks off for the 2014 FIFA World Cup, as many of its star players were busy playing for their respective national teams in the Cup.
 During this break, D.C.
 United played a match in the fourth round of the 2014 U.S. Open Cup against the Rochester Rhinos, but unlike last year, Ben Olsen downplayed the significance of the tournament and fielded a team of mostly reserve players.
-The team was eliminated in a quiet 1-0 defeat, the only highlight of the match for DC was Birnbaum being sent off in the 60th minute.
+The team was eliminated in a quiet 1–0 defeat, the only highlight of the match for DC was Birnbaum being sent off in the 60th minute.

 On the 28th, D.C.
-United resumed league play against the Seattle Sounders, where they lost 1-0 at home.
+United resumed league play against the Seattle Sounders, where they lost 1–0 at home.